South Koreans launch "sock balloons" into the North

 SEOUL Members of a South Korean human rights group launched giant balloons carrying leaflets into North Korea on Saturday, a week after the death of the reclusive state's leader renewed tension on the Korean peninsula.

-The launch, which drew supporters from Britain, the United States, Japan and South Africa, was the second this week and risks angering the North because of the leaflets criticizing the regime in Pyongyang.
+The launch, which drew supporters from Britain, the United States, Japan and South Africa, was the second this week and risks angering the North because of the leaflets criticising the regime in Pyongyang.

 More than 50 members of the Korean Peninsula-International Peace Organization gathered on the outskirts of Paju, just 3 km (2 miles) from the world's most heavily militarized border, to launch four huge balloons.